adventuremomblog

 5655 Burlington Pike, Burlington, KY

-If you are feeling extra ambitious you could hike at the Dinsmore and Middle Creek Park on the same day because of their close proximity.
+If you’re feeling extra ambitious, you can easily hike at The Dinsmore and Middle Creek Park on the same day because of their proximity.

-The 3-mile loop trail can get really muddy in the lower sections so be mindful of what the weather has been a few days prior to your hike.
+The 3-mile loop trail can get very muddy in the lower sections so be mindful of what the weather has been a few days before your hike.

 Gunpowder Creek Nature Park in Kentucky